semmelsamu/giga/README.md

 include("giga/index.php");
 ```

+With this theme, it is also very simple to work with templates.
+Learn more [here](#working-with-templates)

 ## The content variable

 In this variable, you specify the settings and config for the theme.
 You have the following options: